haddocking/haddocking.github.io/education/molmod/simulation.md

 Despite decades of research, as well as advances in computer science and hardware development, most simulations are able to sample only a few microseconds of *real time*, although they take several days/weeks running on multiple processors.
-The milisecond barrier was broken only recently, by simulating on a purpose-built computer.
+The millisecond barrier was broken only recently, by simulating on a purpose-built computer.
 Moreover, the force fields used in biomolecular simulation are approximating the interactions happening in reality.
 This results in errors in the estimation of energies of interacting atoms and groups of atoms.
 As such, molecular dynamics are not a miraculous alternative to experiments, nor can the results of simulations be trusted blindly.
-There must always be some sort of validation, preferrably by experimental data.
+There must always be some sort of validation, preferably by experimental data.
 When considering setting up a molecular dynamics simulation, plan it wisely, choosing carefully the setup and the system so that there are a minimum of variables under study.
-If carried out properly, these simulations remain an unparallelled method in terms of spatial and temporal resolution that are able to shed light on principles underlying biological function and fuel the formulation of new hypotheses.
+If carried out properly, these simulations remain an unparalleled method in terms of spatial and temporal resolution that are able to shed light on principles underlying biological function and fuel the formulation of new hypotheses.

 ## Introduction and Outline
-The aim of this tutorial is to simulate and analyse the conformational dynamics of a small peptide using molecular dynamics algorithms as implemented in the [GROMACS](http://www.gromacs.org) software.
+The aim of this tutorial is to simulate and analyze the conformational dynamics of a small peptide using molecular dynamics algorithms as implemented in the [GROMACS](http://www.gromacs.org) software.
 The following sections outline several preparation steps and analyses.
 These instructions do not apply to all molecular systems.
 Take your time to know your system and what particularities